Q: What is MailChimp?

 Q: What triggers a sync?

 A: The two-way sync runs whenever you add a contact to a group in Kindful, change a contact in Kindful that is in a synced group, or create a new group in Kindful.
-Also adding, removing, or editing any contact in a MailChimp synced segment will trigger a sync.
+Also adding, removing, or editing any contact in a MailChimp synced tag will trigger a sync.

 Q: Are all of my Kindful groups automatically synced to MailChimp?